SmartThinker: Progressive Chain-of-Thought Length Calibration for Efficient Large Language Model Reasoning

 \section{\method Design}

 We propose \method, a GRPO-based efficient reasoning method with progressive CoT length calibration. \autoref{fig:overview} shows an overview of our method.
 We first estimate the length and accuracy distribution through trajectories within the group, and calculate the optimal length with the highest accuracy.
-The magnitude of the optimal length reflects the relative difficulty of the problem with respect to the current strategy.
+The estimated optimal length reflects the relative difficulty of the problem under the current policy.
 Then, we design a dynamic reward function to compress trajectory length by guiding correct but overly long trajectories toward the optimal length.
-Additionally, we introduce a dynamic length reward coefficient to prevent normalized rewards of correct trajectories from falling below zero, thereby avoiding confusion between overly long trajectories and incorrect ones.
+Additionally, we introduce a dynamic length-reward coefficient to prevent the normalized advantages of correct trajectories from becoming negative, thereby avoiding confusion between overly long trajectories and incorrect ones.